ryssbowh/craft-themes/DEVELOPERS.md

 `@themesWebPath` : Web directory for themes, equivalent to `@root/web/themes`
 `@themesWeb` : Web url for themes, equivalent to `@web/themes`
-`@themeWebPath` : Web url for current theme.
+`@themeWebPath` : Web directory for current theme.
 This is not set if no theme is set.
-`@themeWeb` : Base web url for the current theme.
+`@themeWeb` : Web url for the current theme.
 This is not set if no theme is set.

 ## Reinstall data (Pro)